aless80/DeepSeeButtons/README.md

 # DeepSeeButtons
 Script used by the DeepSee support group at InterSystems to gather system information.

-Import DeepSeeButtons.mac (I suggest to the %SYS namespace) and launch it from terminal as:
+Import DeepSeeButtons.mac to the %SYS namespace.
+However, if your Caché version does not support the new UDL formatting (it should be Caché 2016.1 and below) import DeepSeeButtons.xml.
+Launch DeepSeeButtons from terminal as:

 `%SYS>Do ^DeepSeeButtons`